clockor2/clockor2/README.md

 Clockor2 is a client-side web application for conducting root-to-tip (RTT) regression - the fastest and most widely used method to calibrate strict molecular clocks.
 See the [documentation](https://clockor2.github.io/docs) for more information.

 Clockor2 is open-source and licensed under the [GNU General Public License v3.0](https://github.com/clockor2/clockor2/blob/main/LICENSE).
 We welcome contributions, feature requests, and bug reports.
 See below for a guide on developing Clockor2.

+## Citation

+> Featherstone, L. A., Rambaut, A., Duchene, S., & Wirth, W. (2023).
+Inferring global and local strict molecular clocks using root-to-tip regression. bioRxiv. https://doi.org/10.1101/2023.07.13.548947

 ## Development